Call for more information and costs or if you are enquiring for yourself or a family member you can use our online cost guide for individuals.

 Daily living skills, Sensory integration, Fine motor skills, Handwriting assessment & treatment, Visual perception, Co-ordination, Self care, Postural management, School Based Therapy/Support, Splinting

-London - South, Kent
+London - West, Berkshire

 Occupational Therapy